LastTalon/Monolith/README.md

 *[Lemur](https://github.com/LPGhatguy/lemur)* and
 *[Roblox](https://www.roblox.com/)*.

+Monolith provides data structures and abstract data types to collect and manage data.
+* Create collections of data like Sets, Lists, Maps, Stacks, Multisets, and Arrays
+* Enumerate collections of data easily using for loops
+* Build, transform, and convert data between types to operate efficiently
+* Focus on the important parts of your code rather than the plumbing

 ## Installation
 Monolith uses [Rojo](https://rojo.space/) as a bridge between the filesystem and Roblox Studio.
 If you want to contribute or use Monolith for development,